liatrio/autogov-workflows/README.md

       expected-blob-artifact-count: 1
 ```

 Use the same pattern with `rw-build-blob.yaml`: set `release-blob: false`, replace `build-blob-offline` in `needs` and output references with the online blob job, and keep `mutations-config` on the caller-owned `rw-release.yaml` job.
 Comma-delimited artifact-ID inputs may contain multiple IDs; `rw-release.yaml` trims whitespace and removes empty entries before checking the expected counts and downloading each artifact into an isolated source directory.
+For multiple artifacts, each source ID is the stable artifact-name directory created by `actions/download-artifact` (for example, `verification-summary-attestation-high-perms` and `verification-summary-attestation-low-perms`); the CLI sanitizes that ID when constructing the VSA release name, so renaming an uploaded artifact also changes its released VSA name.
+Single-artifact classes retain the fixed `vsa` and `blob` source IDs.
+The v1.3.0 CLI recursively resolves those directories, omits empty files, namespaces every source VSA, and rejects final-name collisions before release mutation.
 Existing single-path callers may keep the default `release-image: true` or `release-blob: true` behavior and leave both expected counts at zero.

+> **Migration note:** do not resume a draft created by an older workflow after switching to source-namespaced release assets.
+Remove that unpublished draft and rerun the release so the new CLI can preflight and upload one internally consistent asset set.

 #### Explicit build, attest, verify, and release